Jewish Genealogical Research in Lorraine

 Historical background

-In order to successfully carry out Jewish genealogical research in Lorraine, it is essential to have some concept of the history of this area, by example the establishment of the Jews starting from the middle of XVI century.
+In order to successfully carry out Jewish genealogical research in Lorraine, it is essential to have some concept of the history of this area and of the establishment of the Jewish community starting from the middle of the XVIth century.

 Lorraine just before French Revolution

-It should be noted that each of the three current departments comprise of zones which were located in the Duchy of Lorraine and others which formed part of the Trois-Evêchés.
+We should therefore have in mind that each of the three current departments includes areas which were located in the Duchy of Lorraine and others which formed part of the Trois-Evêchés.
 As will be seen, a certain number of genealogical sources relate to only one of these two entities.

 Synagogue of Metz

-The return of Jews to Metz, after several centuries of absence, going back to 1567, the Jewish people return thanks to the presence of the French troops.
-From this time on the community develops until the middle of the XVIII century, a large community (more than 500 households in 1740).
-The installation of the Jews in certain lowland villages of Metz dates from the beginning of the XVII century, but it becomes really perennial only starting from the middle of this same century; one notes a score of establishments in 1702.
-These establishments multiply towards the end of the XVIII century, there are 49 in 1785.
+The return of Jews to Metz, after several centuries of absence, took place in 1567, thanks to the presence of the French troops.
+So, no genealogical documents earlier than this date could be found.
+From this time on, a large community developed until the middle of the XVIIIth century (more than 500 households in 1740).
+The installation of the Jews in certain villages not far from Metz dates from the beginning of the XVIIth century, but it becomes really perennial only starting from the middle of this same century; one notes a score of establishments in 1702.
+These establishments multiply towards the end of the XVIIIth century, there are 49 in 1785.

 Names of the Jews

 Before the decree of 1808, the Jews of France often had ‘surnames’ (their origin was nicknames) passed down from the father.
 Apart from the descendants of the former sacerdotal castes, who carried the name of Cahen (or Cayen, or...) or of Lévy, these names often recalled the place of origin.
-Thus for Metz, the majority of people bore a name "of hereditary family".
+Thus for Metz, the majority of people bore a hereditary “family” name.

 Synagogue of Insming

-However, the name of Cahen or Lévy was often omitted in certain acts.
-In addition, the same lineage hesitates sometimes between two surnames, in particular in Metz (for example,: Emmerich and Gomperz); without dealing with the various alternatives used for the same name.
+However, the name of Cahen or Lévy was sometimes omitted in certain acts.
+In addition, the same lineage hesitates sometimes between two surnames, in particular in Metz (for example: Emmerich and Gomperz); without dealing with the various alternatives used for the same name.

 This habit of hereditary nicknames was less widespread in the small communes of Lorraine, where many Jews were known only by their first name followed by their father’s first name.
-It was common for two individuals to bear the same name in the same locality, whether they belonged to two different families or not.
-Upon the death of a father, common practise was that his son gave his father’s first name to his first son immediately after the death, for example, someone called Isaac Abraham would call his son Abraham Isaac; however, the civil officer sometimes reversed the names and called the new-born baby Isaac Abraham, exactly the same name as his father.
+That custom makes difficult the tracing back of the ancestors.
+Moreover, it is a source of mistakes for genealogists.
+Thus, it was common for two individuals to bear the same name in the same locality, whether they belonged to two different families or not.
+Upon the death of a father, common practice was that his son gave his father’s first name to his first son immediately after the death.
+For example, someone called Isaac Abraham would call his son Abraham Isaac; however, the civil officer sometimes reversed the names and called the new-born baby Isaac Abraham, exactly the same name as his father.

-Also female first names frequently vary between certificates or acts but it is a widely spread phenomenon, another problem concerning the first names which was also widespread in Moselle, the act of "translation" of the Hebraic first name: for example, Nephtali could be Cerf in Metz or Hirtz, Hertzel... in the German-speaking part of the Moselle.
-Generally one of the two will appear in different acts which can be a source of confusion.
+Also female first names frequently vary between certificates or acts but that is a phenomenon also spread elsewhere than in Lorraine.
+Another problem concerning the first names was also widespread in Moselle : the "translation" of the Hebraic first name: for example, Nephtali could be called Cerf in Metz or Hirtz, Hertzel... in the German-speaking part of the Moselle.
+Quite often, both first names (for example, Nephtali and Cerf) will appear depending of the act, which can also be a source of confusion.

-It should be noted that some of these phenomena continued after 1808, an individual could be designated, according to the acts, by his old or his new name, or even by a mixture of both.
-More information on this topic is available in the works (9) and (44).
+It should be noted that some of these phenomena continued after 1808 (the year when Jews had to choose a hereditary family name).
+An individual could, even then on, be designated, depending on the act, by his old or his new name, or even by a mixture of both.
+More information on the names of the Jews in Lorraine is available in the works (9) and (44).

 Sources for the genealogist